Antisemitism: 20th century

 Between 1900 and 1924, approximately 1.75 million Jews migrated to America, the bulk from Eastern Europe escaping the pogroms.
-Before 1900 American Jews had always amounted to less than 1% of America's total population, but by 1930 Jews formed about 3.5%.
 This increase, combined with the upward social mobility of some Jews, contributed to a resurgence of antisemitism.
 In the first half of the 20th century, in the US, Jews were discriminated against in employment, access to residential and resort areas, membership in clubs and organizations, and in tightened quotas on Jewish enrolment and teaching positions in colleges and universities.
 The lynching of Leo Frank by a mob of prominent citizens in Marietta, Georgia, in 1915 turned the spotlight on antisemitism in the United States.
 The case was also used to build support for the renewal of the Ku Klux Klan which had been inactive since 1870.

 At the beginning of the 20th century, the Beilis Trial in Russia represented modern incidents of blood-libels in Europe.
 During the Russian Civil War, close to 50,000 Jews were killed in pogroms.

 Antisemitism in America reached its peak during the interwar period.
 The pioneer automobile manufacturer Henry Ford propagated antisemitic ideas in his newspaper The Dearborn Independent (published by Ford from 1919 to 1927).
 The radio speeches of Father Coughlin in the late 1930s attacked Franklin D. Roosevelt's New Deal and promoted the notion of a Jewish financial conspiracy.
 Some prominent politicians shared such views: Louis T. McFadden, Chairman of the United States House Committee on Banking and Currency, blamed Jews for Roosevelt's decision to abandon the gold standard, and claimed that "in the United States today, the Gentiles have the slips of paper while the Jews have the lawful money".

 In Germany, shortly after Adolf Hitler and the Nazi Party came to power in 1933, the government instituted repressive legislation which denied Jews basic civil rights.